Partial List of Past Attendees

 The news from investors in middle-market aerospace & defense companies is positive -- they’re awash in deal flow, exit valuations are frothy, and capital is available.

-Take for example U.S. defense strategies -- the military is shifting away from yesterday’s focus on small-scale counter-terrorism activities, and instead moving the needle toward large-scale nuclear threats, ballistic missile defense, and cybersecurity.
+PE firms are looking to capitalize on the shift from small-scale counter-terrorism activities, toward large-scale nuclear threats, ballistic missile defense, and cybersecurity.

-Specifically, the new federal budget calls for increasing military defense spending by $160 billion over the next two years -- up to $639 billion in 2018 and $686 billion in 2019.
-PE firms’ portfolios are differentiating their strategies and capabilities so they can compete for new highly coveted contracts.
+The new federal budget calls for an increase in military defense spending of $160 billion over the next two years – up to $686 billion in 2019, from $639 billion in 2018.
+PE firms are differentiating their strategies to compete.

-Likewise, on the non-defense side of aerospace, the industry is dominated by a relatively small number of major players, but the ongoing strong backlogs at Boeing and Airbus are driving major changes within the supply chain -- rapidly creating winners and losers.
+On the non-defense side of aerospace, the industry is dominated by a relatively small number players.
+The ongoing backlogs at Boeing and Airbus are driving major changes within the supply chain – rapidly creating winners and losers.

-Aside from divestitures, another path into the commercial aerospace industry is to carve out niche verticals for buy-and-build strategies.
-PE firms’ portfolio companies are also often smaller and more nimble than their defense industry rivals.
+PE firms’ portfolio companies are often smaller and more nimble than their defense industry rivals.
+As such, they are able to carve out niche verticals for buy-and-build strategies.
 Will private equity be the main catalyst in the modernization necessary to support the latest technology needs of the U.S. military?

 Here are some of the key points that our 20 expert speakers promise to spotlight --

 - How is Boeing’s “Partnering for Success” program impacting aerospace suppliers, and in turn, opportunities for PE investors?